arkadiyk/FM/README.md

 ## The future

 Fotomoo will use advanced image processing algorithms to organize and help to enhance your images in much greater way.
-Please stay tuned!